Skip to main content

 Changes to your breasts

-You may have noticed your breasts changing after becoming pregnant.
+You may notice changes to your breasts after becoming pregnant.
 Your breasts will grow in preparation for breastfeeding.

 Breast changes during pregnancy